 In Class 6, Mathematics is split into Math-I and Math-II, General Science becomes more detailed as Physics, Chemistry and Biology and Social Science becomes more specialized as History-Civics and Geography.
 English, Hindi, Kannada and Computer Science continue to be in the programme.

 Secondary and Senior Years

 During these years, students become more independent learners.
 Learning goes beyond books through projects, multimedia presentations, group work and collaborative learning.

-Students of Classes 9 and 10 study English, Hindi or Sanskrit, General Science, Social Science and Math.
+Students of Classes 9 and 10 study English, Hindi or Kannada, General Science, Social Science and Math.
 In Class 11, students may choose the Commerce stream which includes English, Business Studies, Economics, Accountancy, and Entrepreneurship or Math.
 Alternately, they may choose the Science stream which includes English, Physics, Chemistry, Math, and Computer Science or Biology or Entrepreneurship.